Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Students must be taught how to read a math textbook.
 Most students, in my experience, have never learned how, and rely greatly on explanations from their teachers and jump right in to doing their homework problems without reading the text.
 According to Mariana Haynes (2007), "The research is clear that when teachers across content areas help students use reading comprehension strategies (such as summarizing, generating questions, and using semantic and graphic organizers), student learning improves substantially.
 Studies show that explicitly teaching these strategies requires students to actively process information and connect new learning with prior concepts and experiences" (p.
 4).

 Reading a math text is different from reading texts in other subject areas.
-Diana Metsisto (2005), who discusses this issue in depth in Reading in the Mathematics Classroom, stated that math texts contain a greater number of concepts per sentence and paragraph than in texts for other subjects.
+Diana Metsisto (2005), who discussed this issue in depth in Reading in the Mathematics Classroom, stated that math texts contain a greater number of concepts per sentence and paragraph than in texts for other subjects.
 Reading is complicated by the use of numeric and non-numeric symbols, specialized vocabulary, graphics which must be understood, page layouts that are different from other texts, and topic sentences that often occur at the end of paragraphs instead of at the beginning.
 The text is often written above the reading level of the intended learner.
 Some small words when used in a math problem make a big difference in students' understanding of a problem and how it is solved.
-Metsisto provides reading strategies for math texts.
+Metsisto provided reading strategies for math texts.

 Here are other resources to consult: